civicrm/civicrm-dev-docs/docs/tools/git.md

 ### Committing {:#committing}

 As much as possible, separate your changes into distinct commits that each make sense on their own.
 Using smaller commits will make your changes easier for others to review.
+You can [clean up your commits](#rebasing-interactive) once you have finished getting your code right.

+It is often helpful to put your commits in separate smaller PRs as a reviewer might spare 30 minutes to review a function extraction of a variable cleanup and merge the PR fairly quickly but if you put 5 in the same PR they might not be able to find a block of 2 hours to review them all and it might languish.
+Doing preliminary cleanup PRs while you are still working on a problem can be helpful as you are improving the code as you go rather than creating a huge amount of change that will be hard and/or risky to review.
+While you are still working on a problem is also a great time to start adding tests for the code around it to core.

 #### Writing a commit message {:#commit-messages}